MathewKJ2048/garden/README.md

 `C` - nothing
 `B` - erase
 `L` - lava
+`M` - seeds

 `P` - pause/play
 `G` - flip gravity
 `/` - stats

+Seeds must be added on top of sand and watered to grow

 ## To Do: